crazy-max/docker-rtorrent-rutorrent/geoip2-rutorrent/README.md

 For standalone use outside this repository, clone the upstream plugin into the rutorrent/plugins directory:

 `git clone https://github.com/Micdu70/geoip2-rutorrent.git geoip2`

+Then install the PHP dependency from the `geoip2` directory:

+`composer install --no-dev --prefer-dist`

 > **Note:** It is important that the plugin directory is named 'geoip2' so that the supporting files are loaded correctly.